stryker-mutator/stryker-karma-runner/README.md

 ## Peer dependencies

-The `stryker-karma-runner` is a pluggin for `stryker` to enable `karma` as a test runner.
+The `stryker-karma-runner` is a plugin for `stryker` to enable `karma` as a test runner.
-As such, you should make sure you have the correct versions of it's dependencies installed:
+As such, you should make sure you have the correct versions of its dependencies installed:

 * `karma`
 * `stryker-api`